lfit/itpol/protecting-code-integrity.md

     gpg> q
     Save changes? (y/N) y

-Saving the changes will remove the keys you moved to the card from your home directory (but it's okay, because we have them in our backups should we need to do this again for a replacement smartcard).
+Saving the changes will delete the keys you moved to the card from your home directory (but it's okay, because we have them in our backups should we need to do this again for a replacement smartcard).